mamedev/mame/3rdparty/SDL2/docs/README-winrt.md

 Requirements
 ------------

-* Microsoft Visual C++ (aka Visual Studio), either 2015, 2013, or 2012
+* Microsoft Visual C++ (aka Visual Studio), either 2017, 2015, 2013, or 2012
   - Free, "Community" or "Express" editions may be used, so long as they include  support for either "Windows Store" or "Windows Phone" apps.
     "Express" versions marked as supporting "Windows Desktop" development typically do not include support for creating WinRT apps, to note.
     (The "Community" editions of Visual C++ do, however, support both desktop/Win32 and WinRT development).
+  - Visual Studio 2017 can be used, however it is recommended that you install the Visual C++ 2015 build tools.
+These build tools can be installed using VS 2017's installer.
+Be sure to also install the workload for "Universal Windows Platform development", its optional component, the "C++ Universal Windows Platform tools", and for UWP / Windows 10 development, the "Windows 10 SDK (10.0.10240.0)".
+Please note that targeting UWP / Windows 10 apps from development machine(s) running earlier versions of Windows, such as Windows 7, is not always supported by Visual Studio, and you may get error(s) when attempting to do so.
   - Visual C++ 2012 can only build apps that target versions 8.0 of Windows, or  Windows Phone.
-8.0-targetted apps will run on devices running 8.1 editions of Windows, however they will not be able to take advantage of 8.1-specific features.
+8.0-targeted apps will run on devices running 8.1 editions of Windows, however they will not be able to take advantage of 8.1-specific features.
   - Visual C++ 2013 cannot create app projects that target Windows 8.0.